Targeting women with gendered language in job ads? Here’s why it doesn’t work

+Many companies are looking for ways to attract more women for positions in all levels of their organisations.
 In their search for more female candidates, companies often resort to attract women with more feminine language in job descriptions in lack of better ways of doing so.

-In this blog post, we explain why writing in a more feminine tone is not only bad for overall inclusion of other marginalised groups, but also how it may not have the desired effect to reach the organisation’s gender equality KPIs.
+Let's take a look at why writing in a more feminine tone is not only bad for overall inclusion of other marginalised groups, but also how it may not have the desired effect to reach the organisation’s gender equality KPIs.

 You are not appealing to all kinds of women